pubflow/react-flowfull-client/README.md

-# Flowfull Client - TanStack Start with Pubflow
+# React Flowfull Client - TanStack Start with Pubflow

 This is a [TanStack Start](https://tanstack.com/start) project integrated with the enhanced Pubflow React framework, providing a complete authentication system with professional UI components.